 If you think you need a support crew to get you started:

 You can get in contact or come along to one of our workshops.
-Our next goals workshop is scheduled for 7th January - here’s the link for more details ‘2019 Goals’ workshop on 7th January 2019 from 5:30-7pm.
+Our next goals workshop is scheduled for 7th January - visit here for more details

 Join us for some dedicated time to get clear on your vision for 2019, and accountable to make the changes you want.
 You can share your ‘Vision Reflection Letter’ with me and I’ll do the work to send it back to you at the end of the year to see how much you’ve transformed.